ankitojha2705/ankitojha2705-CRISP_DM_SEMMA_AND_KDD-Models/README.md

-# Customer Churn Prediction Project
+# CRISP-DM SEMMA AND KDD assignments

 This project employs three different data mining methodologies—CRISP-DM, KDD, and SEMMA—on distinct datasets from Kaggle to solve customer churn and fraud detection problems.
 The process includes data understanding, preparation, model training, evaluation, and insights for deployment.